EnumCoder/BonemealNetwork/README.md

 # BonemealNetwork
-An implementation of a minecraft server writtten in full python.
+* An implementation of a minecraft server writtten in full python.

+# Developers:
+* BonemealPioneer

+# Compiler:
+* cx_freeze